 Lots of the turntables on this list try to outdo each other with fancy features and connectivity.
 The Fluance RT80 keeps it simple.
 What this turntable offers is an excellent build quality and brilliant components which means a great level of audio fidelity.
 For the audiophile on a budget, we recommend this as the top choice under $200.

 If you’re not too worried about connectivity, and you don’t want your turntable to also be a vessel for your phone or to connect to wireless speakers, this could be your best option for getting clear sound on a budget.
-You’ll struggle to find a better made record player under $200 than the Fluance RT80.
+You’ll struggle to find a better made record player under $200 than the RT80 from Fluance.

 While we’ll say from the outset that our budget pick isn’t about to receive any awards for audio fidelity, it’s a good choice for people who are just happy to hear their old records again.
 The LUKER turntable is also portable, and has the bonus of being compatible with lots of other devices.

 For this price, you’re not likely to find a perfect turntable.
-If you are just getting started listening to vinyl records and want a good quality budget turntable which is portable and can play audio to a decent level, the LUKER AT-2 is a good choice.
+If you are just getting started listening to vinyl records and want a good-quality budget turntable which is portable and can play audio to a decent level, the LUKER AT-1 is a good choice.

 Buying a record player isn’t easy.
 You need to decide whether you want a modern option or the best vintage turntable under $200.
 You should consider whether you want features like Bluetooth, whether you need to be portable and even whether you need inbuilt speakers.

 We’ve got the best record players under $200 in a variety of categories and designs listed in this article to help you to make the right decision, but you need to consider your own unique needs before making any purchase.